aknuds1/befaco-instrument-interface/muzhack/instructions.md

 don't mix them!

 ## Potentiometers
-Cut the locating lug on all four pots with cutting pliers as pictured:
+Cut the little edge on all four pots with cutting pliers as pictured:

 ![Potentiometer](http://aknuds1.github.io/befaco-spring-reverb/pictures/potmeter.png "Potentiometer")

 Now place the potentiometers on the PCB but... **don't solder them**

-## Switches
+## Switch
 Place the toggle switch, but **don't solder it** until it's screwed to the front panel.
 This way it's easier to solder it in the right position.